Product Type

 First Edition

 Soft cover.
 Condition: Very Good.
 1st edition.
-VG+.
+VG.
 8vo, 192pp, printed wrappers.
 Contains the original appearance of the story The Comforts of Home by Flannery O'Connor (Farmer C.1960.3; later included in Everything That Rises Must Converge).
-Also includes two poems by Sylvia Plath (The Colossus and The Beekeeper's Daughter, preceding their book publication), an essay by Robert Graves, a review by Russell Kirk, etc. Solid unmarked copy with minor wear.
+Also includes two poems by Sylvia Plath (The Colossus and The Beekeeper's Daughter, preceding their book publication), an essay by Robert Graves, a review by Russell Kirk, etc. Unmarked copy with a little wear and soil.
 Not Signed.

 Published by Knopf, New York, 1962